 - Journal management (the necessity of a well-described and implemented infrastructure, including the business model, policies, processes, and software for the efficient running of an editorially independent journal, as well as the efficient management and training of editorial boards and editorial and publishing staff);

 - Peer review processes (describing and managing transparently all peer review processes and providing training for editors and reviewers and having policies on diverse aspects of peer review, especially with respect to the adoption of appropriate models of review and processes for handling conflicts of interest, appeals, and disputes that may arise in peer review);

 - Post-publication discussions and corrections (allowing debate post-publication either on sites, through letters to the editor, or on an external moderated site, such as PubPeer, and having mechanisms for correcting, revising, or retracting articles after publication).

 Open Access and Copyright

-IJER is among the Platinum Open Access Journals disseminated based on the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0), which authorizes anyone to copy, remix, redistribute, adapt, and transmit the published articles in any medium or format under its terms and conditions provided that the sources are appropriately cited.
-At the submission of an article, authors must declare their agreement to adhere to the open access Creative Commons License based on which the authors reserve ownership of their article’s copyright.
+EHSJ is among the Platinum Open Access Journals disseminated based on the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0), which authorizes anyone to copy, remix, redistribute, adapt, and transmit the published articles in any medium or format under its terms and conditions provided that the sources are appropriately cited.
+At the submission of an article, authors must declare their agreement to adhere to the open-access Creative Commons License based on which they reserve ownership of their articles' copyright.
 The license is aimed to ensure that the article will be accessible and can be indexed in as many scientific archives as possible.
 The PDF files and abstracts of all articles published in the journal are accessible free of charge to everyone immediately after publication.